How we assess your self-employed income, and what you need to send us

 How we assess self-employed income

 The income we use in our assessment is your net profit.
-We'll use your net profit in our calculations if:

 How we work out net profit